 Of all the Australian capitals, Adelaide is arguably the most laid-back.
 Sure, there's the month between mid-February and mid-March into which the city crams enough festivals and major events to sustain thrill seekers well into winter.
 Yet, outside that period, things tend to be kept pretty simple and chilled.

-Taken together with our article focusing on the city's craftier small bars, it should keep even the most ardent beer lover sated.
+Taken together with our article focusing on the city's craftier small bars (also being updated soon), it should keep even the most ardent beer lover sated.

 Stop One: The Wheatsheaf Hotel

 The perfect starting place: a temple of craft beer, one of the original SA bars to pour beer from independent brewing companies, and these days a trophy-winning brewpub.
 The Wheaty is home to close to 20 mostly rotating taps, including a glass hopper and hand pump, with the majority dedicated to their own Wheaty Brewing Corps beers.

 This focus on showcasing their own doesn't mean a lack of variety, however, as venue owner and head brewer Jad Flavell and team produce everything from mid-strengths and pilsners to sours and stouts, plus all manner of collaborations with any top brewers that happen to be passing through Adelaide.